-That said, Snapchat has proven popular with young people, who have been sharing millions of photos a day via the simple free app available from Apples iTunes App store and Google Play.
+That said, the app has proven popular with young people, who have been sharing millions of photos a day via the simple free app available from Apples iTunes App store and Google Play.
 As of spring 2014, the company said its users were sending 700 million pictures and videos each day via the "self destructing" messages it calls "snaps."

 Sign Up for Snapchat with Your Email Address

 Snapchat is easy to use.
-You download the app for free and then sign up for a free Snap chat account on the opening screen that appears to first time you launch it (the opening Snap chat sign up screen is shown in the image above.)
-All it asks for initially is your email address and a password.
+You download the app for free and then sign up for a free account on the opening screen that appears to first time you launch it (the opening Snap chat sign up screen is shown in the image above.)
+It asks for your email address, birthday and a password which you create.
 No confirmation email is sent.

 Once you're signed in, you can import your friends' contact info from Facebook or your phone's address book/contact list.
 Just click the "Find friends" link.